VladGCoada/EU-ENERGY-INTELLIGENCE-PLATFORM/README.md

 This produces Bronze, Silver, and Gold outputs locally.

-### 2. Inspect whether your inputs are complete enough for intelligence

 ```powershell
 python -m eu_energy_intelligence.cli inspect-intelligence-inputs `
   --processed-base-dir data/processed/nl_recent
 ```

-### 3. Probe whether ENTSO-E has overlapping datasets for a period

 Example for Romania and Hungary: